guunna/grank/README.md

     <img src="https://raw.githubusercontent.com/didlly/grank/main/assets/cover.png" alt="Cover image">
 </div>

 Grank is a feature-rich script that automatically grinds Dank Memer for you.
-It is based on [dankgrinder](https://github.com/dankgrinder/dankgrinder).
-Since it has been discontinued and the [recommended fork](https://github.com/V4NSH4J/dankgrinder) has also been discontinued, I decided to make my own version from scratch in Python.
+It is inspired by [dankgrinder](https://github.com/dankgrinder/dankgrinder).
+Since dankgrinder has been discontinued and the [recommended fork](https://github.com/V4NSH4J/dankgrinder) has also been discontinued, I decided to make my own version from scratch in Python.

 ## Features
 - Free